Find Affordable College Courses

 Jersey City, NJ

-New Jersey City University came in at #6 in this year’s edition of the Most Popular Nursing Bachelor’s Degree Schools in New Jersey ranking.
-Located in the large city of Jersey City, NJCU is a public school with a medium-sized student population.
+New Jersey City University landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree nursing programs.
+Located in the city of Jersey City, NJCU is a public school with a medium-sized student population.

 Of the 181 students majoring in nursing at NJCU, 17% are male and 83% are female.